 Taxes – include all tax expenses incurred as a result of owning and operating the rental property.
 This can include property taxes, school district taxes, and special easements or land taxes.
 Do not include income taxes.

 Utilities – include utility expenses that you have personally incurred, even if the tenant has reimbursed you for them.
 Do not include utility expenses that the tenant has paid for without you ever having to pay for it.
 The reason we include utility expenses here even if the tenant has reimbursed you for them is because we are reporting the reimbursement as income at the top of IRS Schedule E and we want to offset that income with the expense you incurred.

-Depreciation Expense – include the depreciation expenses that we calculated above with our handy Closing Cost and Depreciation Calculator.
+Depreciation Expense – include the depreciation expenses that you calculated.
 Depreciation is an imperative part of IRS Schedule E; don’t mess it up!

 Other (list) – include all other expenses incurred while operating the rental but that did not directly fit into any of the categories above.
 Examples of these expenses may include bank fees, education, HOA fees, subscriptions, cost of books, De Minimis Safe Harbor (if not reported in repairs), meals and entertainment, and gifts to clients or tenants.
 You will itemize each of your “other” expenses on a separate page.